Makr91/zoneweaver/docs/guides/backend-integration.md

 ### Load Balancing

 For high availability, configure multiple backend servers:
-1. Add multiple WebHyve backends for same host
+1. Add multiple Zoneweaver APIs for same host
 2. Use different hostnames or IP addresses
 3. Frontend will attempt alternate servers on failure